dcs4cop/dask-distributed-sprint/README.md

 ## Running a Scheduler VM

-The scheduler has been installed on a VM called dask-scheduler which uses the basye image dask-scheduler.
-The scheduler container is started automatically and will expose the ports 8786 (scheduler) and 8787 (bokeh monitor).
-The port 8787 is mapped to the host port 80 and thus accessible from the outside via http.
+The scheduler has been installed on a VM called dask-scheduler which uses the base image image-dask-scheduler-v1.
+The scheduler container will be started automatically on boot and will expose the ports 8786 (scheduler) and 8787 (bokeh monitor).
+The port 8787 is mapped to the VM host port 80 and thus accessible from the outside via http.

 The following configuration has been used for the scheduler VM: